abaez/ansible-role-user/README.md

 user:
   name: main # some user name to be the normal user.
   home: /home/main # the home for this user.
-  shell: /usr/bin/fish # the shell you want to use by location.
+  shell: /bin/bash # the shell you want to use by location (optional).
   pub: open.pub # the ssh  pubkey you want to use for access to user remotely.
 ```